Epichunter78/EVO-DATASETS/README.md

 Figure 2
 ![Fig#2](/images/EVOPieChart.png)
 This pie chart shows the franchises that had the most games put into EVO.
-Street Fighter leads the chart with 38 appearances with Marvel Vs. Capcom and Super Smash Bros. following behind with 18 and 16 appearances repectively.
+Street Fighter leads the chart with 38 appearances with Marvel Vs. Capcom and Super Smash Bros. following behind with 18 and 16 appearances respectively.

 Figure 3
 ![Fig#3](/images/EVOScatterPlot.png)
-This scatter plot shows the players who consequtively won EVO tournaments and the number of wins they attained.
+This scatter plot shows the players who consecutively won EVO tournaments and the number of wins they attained.
 Jwong has highest record with 9 wins, followed by Daigo and Infiltration with 6 wins each.

 Figure 4